snowplow-referer-parser/referer-parser/README.md

 For more information, please see the Ruby [README] [ruby-readme].

+## Usage: Java

+Coming soon...

 ## search_engines.yml

-Attlib identifies whether a URL is a search engine or not by checking it against data in the [`search_engines.yml`] [search-engines-yml] file; the intention is that this YAML file is reusable as-is by each implementation of Attlib.
+Attlib identifies whether a URL is a search engine or not by checking it against the [`search_engines.yml`] [search-engines-yml] file; the intention is that this YAML file is reusable as-is by each implementation of Attlib.

 The file lists search engines by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example: